RESEARCH: EXPOSING OIP–ELBIT

 Legal Loopholes and Blurry Controls

 The European Union and Belgium both claim to regulate arms exports under international law.
 In practice, however, export licenses are granted despite clear risks of violations of humanitarian law.
 Arms or dual-use goods linked to Israel often pass through loopholes.
+Arms or dual-use goods linked to Israel often pass through loopholes: uncertain “final recipients,” inconsistent regional enforcement, and weak oversight mechanisms.
+The result is that Belgian companies like OIP operate in a grey zone, supplying an occupying power while governments look the other way.

 Read more